-On February 28, 2017, the Democracy in Action Launch will bring participating CSUSM students, faculty, and staff together with San Marcos City Council and staff at San Marcos City Hall to celebrate the inaugural semester of the program.
-The reception-style event will feature remarks from San Marcos Mayor Jim Desmond and Dr. Patricia Prado-Olmos, Vice President for Community Engagement at CSUSM.
-Students will also have the opportunity to tour City Hall as well as meet with representatives from the city.
+On February 28, 2017, the Democracy in Action Launch brought participating CSUSM students, faculty, and staff together with San Marcos City Council and staff at San Marcos City Hall to celebrate the inaugural semester of the program.
+The reception-style event featured remarks from the Honorable Jim Desmond, Mayor of San Marcos and Dr. Patricia Prado-Olmos, Vice President for Community Engagement at CSUSM.
+Students also toured City Hall and learned about the functions of city government in small-group conversations with city representatives.